Student Experience

 • Dungeons & Dragons Club

 Dungeons & Dragons (D&D) is a tabletop fantasy role playing game (RPG) in which players create characters and embark on adventures across fictional worlds to battle otherworldly creatures.
 The goal is to have a fun time journeying through adventures created by other students, while coordinating and planning as a team.
-This club is open to all students and all skill levels.
+This club is open to all students and all skill levels and meets on Wednesdays at 3:30 in Wheeler 105.

 • Environmental Club